mahendraravichandran/Portswigger-pyhton-exploytation/README.md

 **Repository Structure**

-1. SQLi/ → Scripts and notes related to SQL Injection labs.
+1. SQLi/ - Scripts related to SQL Injection labs.
+2. Authentication - Scripts related to authentication labs
-2. More categories will be added as I progress through different vulnerabilities.
+3. More categories will be added as I progress through different vulnerabilities.

 **Disclaimer**